 Several events can make Google feel a URL has to be crawled.
 It might have found new links pointing at content, or someone has tweeted it, or it might have been updated in the XML sitemap, etc, etc… There’s no way to make a list of all the reasons why Google would crawl a URL, but when it determines it has to, it adds it to the to-do list.

 When is crawl budget an issue?

 Crawl budget is not a problem if Google has to crawl a lot of URLs on your site and it has allotted a lot of crawls.
-Say your site has 250,000 pages.
-Google crawls 2,500 pages on this particular site each day.
+But, say your site has 250,000 pages and Google crawls 2,500 pages on this particular site each day.
 It will crawl some (like the homepage) more than others.
 It could take up to 200 days before Google notices particular changes to your pages if you don’t act.
 Crawl budget is an issue now.
-If it crawls 50,000 a day, there’s no issue at all.
+On the other hand, if it crawls 50,000 a day, there’s no issue at all.